Carita Cascade White Angelonia

 Planting & Growing

 Carita Cascade White Angelonia will grow to be about 15 inches tall at maturity, with a spread of 24 inches.
 When grown in masses or used as a bedding plant, individual plants should be spaced approximately 18 inches apart.
 It grows at a fast rate, and under ideal conditions can be expected to live for approximately 3 years.
+As an evegreen perennial, this plant will typically keep its form and foliage year-round.

 This plant should only be grown in full sunlight.
 It does best in average to evenly moist conditions, but will not tolerate standing water.
 It is not particular as to soil type or pH.
 It is highly tolerant of urban pollution and will even thrive in inner city environments.
 This is a selected variety of a species not originally from North America.
 It can be propagated by cuttings; however, as a cultivated variety, be aware that it may be subject to certain restrictions or prohibitions on propagation.